FAQEUCyber Resilience Act

 Citations

-If a product was lawfully placed on the market before new CRA rules applied, can it still be sold later?
+Under CRA Blue Guide transition concepts, can a product lawfully placed on the market before new rules still be sold later?

 Yes, in principle.